-To prove that these formulas work for every positive integer n, you can use induction.
+Induction gives a way to prove that these formulas work for every positive integer n.
 Induction is vital in many other areas of mathematics, including sequences and series (which you'll see in Math 122/142) and identities involving binomial coefficients (think back to the first few days of class).

 The technique of induction can be a bit confusing at first, but with a little practice, you can get used to how it works, and it is very much worth learning.
-A brief summary appears in the box on p.87 of the textbook, although it's not very enlightening by itself; you really have to work through a couple of examples to get the hang of how the technique works.
-The Wikipedia article on induction at http://en.wikipedia.org/wiki/Mathematical_induction has a more detailed description of induction that is readable and accurate, including a proof of the formula (1) (which is the "standard" example of induction).
+A brief summary appears in the box on p.87 of the textbook, although it's not very enlightening by itself; you really have to work through several examples in your own to understand how the technique works.
+The Wikipedia article on induction

+(http://en.wikipedia.org/wiki/Mathematical_induction) has a more detailed description of induction, including a proof of the formula (1) (which is the "standard" example of induction).
 The formula (2) is proved inductively in Appendix F on p.
 A47.
 A slightly different example of induction appears on p.
 90.